bounswe/bounswe2019group9/practice-app/README.md

 * Then, send these keys to your fellow developers privately, so that they can add them to their own `secret.json` file

-* Make sure that your DevOps developer added the new secret keys you sent, to the production server before merging a pull request !!!
+* Make sure that your DevOps developer added the new secret keys you sent, to the production server and Travis Environment before merging a pull request !!!

+* Before adding those keys to Travis Environment, Travis builds will fail naturally.